GoogleChromeLabs/gulliver/README.md

 In addition, you will need to set up a GCP project, and configure OAuth:

 1. Create a [Google Cloud Platform](https://console.cloud.google.com/) project.
 A GCP project forms the basis of accessing the GCP.
-(How to verify?
-Run `gcloud info` and check that the `Account` and `Project` properties are what you expect.
-Use `gcloud init` to configure `gcloud` if you don't have one already.)
+Then, run `gcloud init` to configure `gcloud` locally, if you get the error "Could not load the default credentials" run `gcloud auth login`.

 1. Get the OAuth *client id* and *client secret* associated with this project.
 (How to verify?
 There's no automatic way, but see [Creating a Google API Console project and client ID](https://developers.google.com/identity/sign-in/web/devconsole-project) for how to create one.
 Make sure you list `http://localhost:8080` as one of the `Authorized JavaScript origins`.)